A look back at the moments, milestones, and messages you may have missed.

 We gathered in Barcelona, and the impact reached far beyond the room.

 One of the most powerful moments of 2025 was our 10th Annual Patient and Family Gathering and Medical Symposium, held in beautiful Barcelona, Spain.
 For patients and caregivers, it was a day of insight and shared experience.
-For researchers and physicians, it was a deep dive into the latest developments in diagnosis, treatment, and care.
+For researchers and physicians, it was an opportunity to engage with the newest research findings, from foundational science to practical clinical discussions on diagnosis, treatment, and patient care.

 Couldn’t make it in person?
 You can still watch every session on-demand — from expert Q&As and research updates to moving patient stories.
 We also published both the Patient & Family Gathering Agenda and the Medical Symposium Agenda, offering a full look at the topics covered.